What to say in an exit interview: A guide for departing employees

 I do feel that my job was significant to the business; however, I felt overwhelmed with the workload, and I often felt unsupported.
 The lack of support may have contributed to my low performance.
 Had I gotten more support, I would have met my deadlines.

 In conclusion, what you say, how you say it, and your body language should remain professional and respectful in an exit interview regardless of the circumstance of departure.
-It is important to consider that your behavior when you leave will haunt you or favor you, so choose to keep your dignity by remaining professional.
+It is important to consider that your behaviour when you leave will haunt you or favour you, so choose to keep your dignity by remaining professional.

 This article was written by Mutsawashe Musvaire, a consultant with the IPC.
 Mutsawashe can be accessed at mutsawashe@ipcconsultants.com